diegomezg/devops-trainee-program/11 - Terraform/README.md

 - Understanding immutable infrastructure.
 - Understand when to use Terraform and/or Config Mgmt tools.
 - Use DevOps techniques with Terraform.
-- Learn to integrate Terraform to CICD tools.
+- Integrate Terraform to CICD tools.